The Real You Only Shows Up When It’s Ugly.

 Strength Looks Like Staying.

-When you’ve seen the exit sign a hundred times and it would be easier, so much easier, to walk.
+When you’ve seen the exit sign a hundred times and your whole body aches for the relief of walking away.

 But you don't.